 Jan.
-30, 2014 – Education students from Duksung Women’s University in South Korea spent three weeks in January at Caldwell College learning about the American education system.
-Eighteen students and one chaperone attended the fourth annual Global Education program, visited K-12 schools and local museums and interacted with Caldwell College students.
+30, 2014 – Education students from Duksung Women’s University in South Korea spent three weeks in January at Caldwell University learning about the American education system.
+Eighteen students and one chaperone attended the fourth annual Global Education program, visited K-12 schools and local museums and interacted with Caldwell University students.

 They made visits to Mount St. Dominic Academy, Trinity Academy, Cedar Grove Memorial Middle School, Grover Cleveland Middle School, James Caldwell High School, and Forest Avenue Elementary School in Verona.
 They attended English classes for two hours each day and went to college classes along with Caldwell students who volunteered to be their “buddies,” said Dr. Ellina Chernobilsky, one of the faculty members who ran the program.